BabyJosemon/leetCode/0015-3sum/NOTES.md

-Here we will use a form of two pointer approach, where Approach for this Problem:
+Here we will use a form of two pointer approach combined with binary search, where Approach to this Problem:
 Sort the input array
 Initialize a set to store the unique triplets and an output vector to store the final result Iterate through the array with a variable i, starting from index 0.